Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Dynamic Surface Tension

 In both cases, the surface tension decreases linearly with increasing surfactant concentration $c_0$.
 Note that equations \eqref{eq:sheared-surface-tension} and \eqref{eq:effective-sigma} are derived for a general $d$-dimensional system, where we have an interface on the $x$-$z$ plane and shear flow on the $x$-$y$ plane.
 However, in numerical simulations below, we restrict ourselves to $d=2$ dimensional case.

-In Fig.~\ref{fig:sheared-surface-tension} we show the effective surface tension $\sigma$ as a function of the average surfactant concentration $c_0$ for different shear rates $\dot{\gamma}$.
+Fig.~\ref{fig:sheared-surface-tension} shows the effective surface tension $\sigma$ as a function of the average surfactant concentration $c_0$ for different shear rates $\dot{\gamma}$.
 In the absence of shear, the addition of surfactant reduces the surface tension due to adsorption at the interface.
-However, as the shear rate increases, this reduction becomes weaker because the imposed shear tilts the surfactant orientation away from the interface normal, thereby reducing its ability to lower the interfacial energy.
+However, as the shear rate increases, this reduction becomes weaker.
 Thus, shear can dynamically modify the effective surface tension.